AD-lite24/aruco_in_gazebo/README.md

 ```
 roslaunch mybot mybot.launch
 ```
 Note: This is just for demonstration, launch any bot or camera configuration needed.
-Package may not always work for whatever reason so using a camera known to work is recommended.
+Package may not always work for whatever reason so using a camera known to work on your system is recommended.
 Use the scripts folder in your package to make it work with your camera.
 ## Generating aruco tags in gazebo simulation

 1. Navigate to the Gazebo_models directory